Bexar Juvenile Board Plan

 (c) At least one contested matter (jury, non-jury or motion to modify).
 [Can be observed in any one of the three juvenile district courts listed above.]

 Misrepresentation of qualifications on the application or supplemental application is cause for removal of an attorney from the list.
-In order to remain on the appointment list, attorneys must submit proof of completion of the required continuing legal education (CLE), to the Managed Assigned Counsel Office, on or before, December 31 of each calendar year.
+In order to remain on the appointment list, attorneys must submit proof of completion of the required continuing legal education (CLE), to the Managed Assigned Counsel Office and the GAC, on or before, December 31 of each calendar year.
 Failure to submit proof of the required CLE by the deadline will result in temporary suspension of the attorney from the appointment list.
-Said suspension will continue until proof of CLE is provided to the Managed Assigned Counsel Office.
+Said suspension will continue until proof of CLE is provided to the Managed Assigned Counsel Office and the GAC.

 Failure to submit, by October 15th of each calendar year, the online statement to the Texas Indigent Defense Commission describing the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins October 1 and ends on September 30 will result in temporary suspension of the attorney from the appointment list.
 Said suspension will continue until proof of submission is provided to the Managed Assigned Counsel Office.